kamranayub/kamranayub.github.io/input/posts/2017-02-04-powershell-dsc-git-lfs-binaries.md

 ```

 To use `xRemoteFile` we need to import the xPSDesiredStateConfiguration DSC module [which has to be stored](https://msdn.microsoft.com/en-us/powershell/dsc/pullserver#placing-configurations-and-resources) on the pull server.
 Then we can use the appropriate URL to download an individual installer, or we could have downloaded the zip of the **installers** folder and unzipped it locally.
 The `MatchSource` parameter should prevent re-downloading the file if it already exists (and we added the version to the zip file).
 We are still passing a `Credential` because your source control repository is probably still authenticated.

+> **Attention Reader:** This actually doesn't work when using Git LFS.
+You have to [shave some yaks](/posts/2017-06-14-downloading-git-lfs-files-from-tfs-vsts) before you can get it to work.

 If you needed something more sophisticated, you could wrap downloading into a custom resource or Script resource--e.g. [use the SHA1 hash](https://www.visualstudio.com/en-us/docs/integrate/api/git/items#get-item-metadata-for) to compare whether it needed to be downloaded again, etc. Where you go from here is your own choice!